sferik/t-ruby/README.md

     t authorize -c YOUR_CONSUMER_KEY -s YOUR_CONSUMER_SECRET

-This will open a new browser window where you can authenticate to Twitter and then enter the returned PIN back into the terminal.
-Assuming that works, you'll be authorized to use the CLI.
+This will direct you to a URL where you can authenticate to Twitter and then enter the returned PIN back into the terminal.
+Assuming that works, you'll be authorized to use `t` as that user.
+To authorize multiple accounts, simply repeat the last step while signed in to Twitter as a different user.

 You can see a list of all the accounts you've authorized.